 That was his voice.
 The same which had chanted her name like a mantra.
 But now it was a sharp knife that twisted in her belly.

-“Do you know him Scarlett?”
+“Do you know him, Scarlett?”
 Kelly’s voice reached her from another universe.

 Did she know him?
 She looked back at Tristan and it broke her heart.
 He was every bit the same man she had seen in all those photographs.
 How familiar she was with the partial view of his face and forehead, how badly she wanted to see the rest of his features for real, how she yearned to see the color of his eyes in the sun and the moon.
 It was cool blue.
 Now that he was standing in front of her, it was very much a stranger.

 “Scarlett, do you know Tristan?
 Did you see him anywhere?
 Why are you staring at him like that?
-Do you know something of what happened to him in the past five years?”
+Do you know something about what happened to him in the past five years?”
 Michael’s question brought her back to the ugly reality.
 His voice carried so much of hope that Scarlett was afraid she might tell the truth.
 A truth which no one will ever believe.
 It all boiled down to one thing.
 Tristan did not remember the curse.
 He looked as if he might be anywhere but here.
 He did not recognize her.
 His eyes empty, his voice devoid of the excitement she was so fond of, not even a trace of awareness anywhere.

 “No. I don’t know him.
 I don’t know him at all.”